 Do You Have An App For That?

-Adapting to a mobile device market might also mean creating a mobile app.
-90% of a mobile device user’s time is spent using online apps.
+Adapting to a mobile device market might also mean creating a app.
+90% of a device user’s time is spent using online apps.
+Most apps are developed for both platforms, Android and iOS (Apple iPhone).

-In addition to considering having an app created for your e-commerce website, you may want to engage in taking advantage of exposure through other apps.
-Of the most popular mobile device apps, Facebook gets the largest share of the time pie.
+In addition to considering having an app created for your e-commerce website.
+You may want to engage in taking advantage of exposure through other apps.
+Of the most popular tablet apps, Facebook gets the largest share of the time pie.
 Creating ads designed for mobile social media and entertainment apps is where the largest audience of mobile device users can be reached.

 “Are you in the group of e-commerce businesses who are missing out?”